ziaontheotherside/ziaontheotherside/README.md

 ---

 ### 🔧 **What I’m Currently Working On**
 📌 **As I approach graduation, I'm using my free time to explore C# and Unity** because I love learning new technologies and expanding my skill set.
 I'm currently working on a **personal game development project**, diving into **physics engines, animations, and UI systems**.
 My goal is to **build a gameplay prototype** and add it to my project list soon!
+I'm also developing a lot of interest in machine learning.

 ---